Poltron/MicrobitTimer/README.md

 # MicrobitTimer

-Timer animation on a HALO Zip placed on a Micro:bit card<br />
+Timer animation Micro:bit card equipped with the Halo ZIP 24 LEDs<br />

 # How to use